General Terms and Conditions

 - In case of late payment, the Customer is in default by operation of law.
 VoxCloud is entitled to charge statutory commercial interest (Art.
 6:119a Dutch Civil Code).

 - VoxCloud reserves the right to adjust prices annually.
-Price changes will be communicated in writing at least 60 days in advance.
+Price changes will be communicated in writing (including by email) at least 60 days in advance.

 5. Support